masabahmad/CRONO/community/README.md

 Number of iterations required comes from the approximate louvian algorithm, more iterations means higher accuracy of detection.

-The executables also output the time in seconds that the program took to run.
+The executable also output the time in seconds that the program took to run.